 The Sr. Biostatistician will collaborate with investigators on research projects with primary responsibility for analysis and presentation of project data.
 The Sr. Biostatistician will provide expertise in statistical design, data management, and data analysis.
-Also, contributing to the development and application of statistical methods to advance scientific goals of various projects.
+The Sr. Biostatistician will also contribute to the development and application of statistical methods to advance scientific goals of research programs based in both Baltimore, Maryland and in India.
+The research focuses on a cluster-randomized trial evaluating services for HIV and people who inject drugs in Baltimore, as well as a clinical trial in India related to services for HIV and viral hepatitis.

 Serve as lead Biostatistician with investigators to develop objectives, design sampling, randomization, and statistical analysis plans to achieve study objectives